TomKings Puppies FAQ 3

 Your puppy's microchip number is written in the passport on the 3rd page.

-information for the transfer:
+Additional information for the form:

 Microchip type: